Alberto Zaccheroni: Udinese

 Zaccheroni was appointed manager of Udinese in 1995.
 The 1996–97 season saw Udinese qualify for the UEFA Cup.
-In the following season, they managed a 3rd place finish behind champions Juventus and runners-up Inter, largely thanks to Oliver Bierhoff's 27 goals.
+In the following season, they managed a third-place finish behind champions Juventus and runners-up Internazionale, largely thanks to Oliver Bierhoff's 27 goals.

 Milan

-Zaccheroni's results at Udinese attracted the attention of Silvio Berlusconi, owner of Italian giants A.C.
-Milan, who appointed him as manager after the San Siro club had endured two miserable seasons, despite their expensive, star-studded squad (George Weah, Leonardo, Paolo Maldini etc.).
+Zaccheroni's results at Udinese attracted the attention of Silvio Berlusconi, owner of Italian giants AC Milan, who appointed him as manager after the club had endured two miserable seasons, despite their expensive, star-studded squad featuring (George Weah, Leonardo, Paolo Maldini etc.).
 Zaccheroni asked Berlusconi to sign two key players from Udinese to accompany him to Milan: German striker Oliver Bierhoff and Danish right wing-back Thomas Helveg.
-Berlusconi obliged, and both players joined Zaccheroni in his new club.
+Berlusconi obliged, and both players joined Zaccheroni at his new club.

 Zaccheroni delivered instantly, as Milan conquered the Serie A in his first season in charge, overcoming Lazio and Fiorentina to the title, after seven straight wins in the last seven matches, with Zaccheroni employing an attacking 3–4–3 (or 3–4–1–2) formation that made good use of Milan's forwards, attacking midfielders and wing-backs.

-The following season was less successful for Zaccheroni as Milan crashed out of the Champions League early, and, despite finishing 3rd in Serie A, were never really in the running for the title.
+The following season was less successful for Zaccheroni as Milan crashed out of the Champions League early, and, despite finishing third in Serie A, were never really in the running for the title.
 The 2000–01 season was even worse for Zaccheroni and would be his last in charge, as Milan had a poor run in the Serie A, at one time finding themselves barely above the relegation zone (eventually they finished 6th); in the Champions League they had a good start in the First Group Stage, topping their group (which included Barcelona, Leeds United and Beşiktaş), but were eventually eliminated in the Second Group Stage.
-As the Champions League Final was about to take place at the San Siro, the backlash was immense, and this led Berlusconi to sack Zaccheroni and replace him with caretaker manager Cesare Maldini on 14 March 2001, one day after Milan's elimination from the Champions League.
+As the Champions League final was about to take place at the San Siro, the backlash was immense, and this led Berlusconi to sack Zaccheroni and replace him with caretaker manager Cesare Maldini on 14 March 2001, one day after Milan's elimination from the Champions League.

 As manager of Milan, Zaccheroni was successful and prescient in some of his signings; Oliver Bierhoff, Kakha Kaladze, Gennaro Gattuso and, above all, Andriy Shevchenko would become key players for the club.
-On the other hand however, transfers like those of José Mari were expensive flops, and he was also criticised for letting top centre-back Roberto Ayala leave Milan and move to Valencia; Ayala was generally unhappy in his two seasons at Milan (making 13 appearances in 1998–99 and 22 in 1999–2000) as there was stiff competition in defence with established players like Paolo Maldini and Alessandro Costacurta.
+On the other hand, however, transfers like those of José Mari were expensive flops, and he was also criticised for letting top centre-back Roberto Ayala leave Milan and move to Valencia; Ayala was generally unhappy in his two seasons at Milan (making 13 appearances in 1998–99 and 22 in 1999–2000) as there was stiff competition in defence with established players like Paolo Maldini and Alessandro Costacurta.